-(8) Increase in number of investors expecting prices one year out to be flat or up slightly
+(8) Decline in proportion of respondents expecting prices one year out to be higher

-Asked for their outlook for prices of regularly purchased goods and services one year out, 60.7% of respondents said they expected prices to rise (responses 5-7 in Figure 12), a decline of 3.1ppt from 63.8% in November.
-Meanwhile, the proportion of respondents saying they expected prices to fall (responses 1-3 in Figure 12) came in flat m-m.
-The response rate for no change rose 3.1ppt.
-The response rate for "a rise of less than 2%" also rose 3.7ppt, showing a rise in the number of investors expecting prices to remain flat or rise slightly (Figure 12).
+Asked for their outlook for prices of regularly purchased goods and services one year out, 60.6% of respondents said they expected prices to rise, a decline of 3.1ppt from 63.7% in the previous month.
+The response rate for no change rose 1.4ppt m-m.
+Meanwhile, the response rate for "fall of 5% or more" was 4.3%, up 1.6ppt m-m, for the largest increase for all the options (Figure 12).